-Q: I don’t want to be sworn in to the U.S. District Court and/or U.S. Court of Appeals.
+Q: I don’t want to be sworn in to the U.S. District Court.
 Do I have to participate?

-Q: Do I need to give you the U.S. District Court and U.S. Court of Appeals cards to be signed as well?
+Q: Do I need to give you the U.S. District Court card to be signed as well?

-A: You need to submit the paperwork directly to those two courts.
-Just complete the forms provided to by those courts and send them in, with the appropriate fees, directly to those courts.
+A: You need to submit the paperwork directly to that court.
+Just complete the forms provided to you and send them in, with the appropriate fee, directly to that court.

 Q: I already went through this ceremony for the State Bar.
-I am just here for the U.S. District Court and the U.S. Court of Appeals oaths.
+I am just here for the U.S. District Court oath.
 Is that OK?

 A: Of course.
 That means that you already gave your State Bar oath card to someone at the other ceremony.

-Q: I did not graduate from Boalt.
+Q: I did not graduate from Berkeley Law.
 Can I participate in this ceremony anyway?

-A: I am very sorry, but this ceremony is for Boalt graduates only.
+A: We are very sorry, but this ceremony is for Berkeley Law graduates only.
 You are more than welcome to watch, and join us at the reception following the ceremony.

-Q: I did graduate from Boalt, but I did not preregister.
+Q: I did graduate from Berkeley Law, but I did not preregister.
 Can I still participate?

 A: Yes.
 As long as you brought your oath card from the State Bar packet, we will get it signed and sent in for you with the rest of the oath cards from this ceremony.
 If you did not bring your oath card, you are still welcome to participate, but you will need to follow the directions in your Bar packet on how to get your oath card officially signed.